Nydus0/system-designs-cpp/README.md

   * RAII with unique_ptr
   * concept guard for pool elements (elements must have a reset() function)

-- Safe containers:
+- Thread safe containers:
-  * thread safe containers with read and write locked methods (vector)
+  * vector : stores data with read/write locks methods
+  * fifo : implements a queue with a wait mechanism

 - Thread pool:
   * pool manager assigns pool requests to threadpools, depending on pool type